The Legend of the Raven Who Stole the Light

 Light was not meant to be possessed.

-It was made to be driven.
+It was meant to circulate.

 Conclusion